Safeguard the most vulnerable!

 Be alert to corruption!

 With health supplies under pressures the temptation to use illegal methods to secure stocks is high.
-A reuse in corruption is a likely consequence of the virus and of the economic chaos it has caused.
+A rise in corruption is a likely consequence of the virus and of the economic chaos it has caused.
 Transparency and accountability is the key.

 Guard against fakes!